Rediscovering Bottom-Up: Effective Forecasting in Temporal Hierarchies: Related Work

 \subsection{Temporal Aggregation}

-Temporal aggregation of series was first studied in the seminal work of \citet{AmemiyaWu1972}.
-A rather recent review of the most relevant advances in this field can be found in \citet{Silvestrini2005TEMPORALAO}.
-The models discussed in these works are mostly ARIMA-based, and we will briefly explain the essential ideas and results.
+The temporal aggregation of time series was first explored in the work of \citet{AmemiyaWu1972}.
+A more recent review of key advancements can be found in \citet{Silvestrini2005TEMPORALAO}, where ARIMA-based models are primarily discussed.